7 Most Recommended Books for Product Managers

 Do Things That Dont Scale Do Things That Don’t Scale - This is actually a blog post from Paul Graham, but it’s so powerful.
 One of the most common errors I see young product owners make is scaling everything immediately.
 As Graham explains brilliantly, there is no reason to scale until you know you solve a significant problem.
 This is worth reading solely to ask the question, are we Big Launching?
 Never Big Launch.
 It doesn’t work.

-The Lean Startup The Lean Startup - This is the last book, and I didn’t recommend anything with Agile in the title.
-That’s not an accident.
-Pedagogically, I believe students need first to understand customers and markets, then empiricism, and finally, they can learn the details of Agile.
+The Lean Startup The Lean Startup - Students need first to understand customers and markets, then empiricism, and finally, they can learn the details of Agile.
 Agile without customers first and empiricism second rarely works.
 This book was revolutionary precisely because it explained how all these pieces work together.

 Is your business going through an Agile transformation?
 The importance of getting the right people into the right roles is crucial.
 Let our team of experts show you what we've done, and plan for your team's long-term Agile future.